XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: Evaluation Results

 \subsubsection{Online Evaluation}

-Figure~\ref{fig:survey} presents the average scores for four dimensions: utility, efficiency, usability, and overall impression, corresponding to questions 6, 7, 9, and 14 in Appendix~\ref{app:answer}.
-The detailed responses can also be found in the Appendix.
+Figure~\ref{fig:survey} presents the score distributions for four dimensions: utility, efficiency, usability, and overall impression, corresponding to questions 6, 7, 8-9, and 14 in Appendix~\ref{app:surveyanswer}.
 Across all dimensions, XISM received favorable assessments, indicating its high effectiveness and efficiency from the users' perspectives.